AJGauthier/mIERda/README.md

 # mIERda
 The mIERda (multidimensional insufficient effort responding detection analysis) is an R package designed to help researchers and analysts identify careless/IER participants in their datasets.
-The package automatizes the data screening process, computes diverse IER indicators (IERIs), and uses an algorithm to distinguish between attentive and IER participants.
-The goal of mIERda is to facilitate the identification of careless/IER respondents (C/IER) in datasets containing psychometric scales collected through survey.
-The mIERda computes the relevant IER indicators and screens the participants using an adaptation of a fair cut forest algorithm.
-A data-driven cutoff is computed to assist researchers and analysts in the classification of C/IER respondents.
+The mIERda package automatizes the data screening process for IER by providing functions which facilitates the computation of a selection of IER indicators (IERIs), data screening using an adaptation of a fair cut forest algorithm to distinguish between attentive and IER participants, and by computing a data-driven cutoff to assist researchers and analysts identifying C/IER respondents in their data.
+The goal of mIERda is to simplify the identification of careless/IER respondents (C/IER) in datasets containing psychometric scales collected through surveys.

+The mIERda relies on the following IERIs:
+- Longstring (Johnson, 2005)
+- Intra-individual variability/standard deviation (Marjanovic et al., 2015)
+- Person-total correlation  (Karabatsos, 2003)
+- Mahalanobis Distance (Meade & Craig, 2012)
+- Response Coherence (Dupuis et al., 2015, 2018)
+- Response Reliability (Dupuis et al., 2015, 2018)

 ## Installation
 The package is not yet available on CRAN (submission pending).
 To download the developper version, use: